nestauk/dap_dv_backends/arxlive_spotlight_annotation/dataQuality/aggs/flattenedConfidenceHistogram/README.md

-## Histogram of flattened confidence values
+## Flattened `confidence` Histogram

-Aggregates all confidence values into a histogram, each bucket indicating one of the 10 possible confidence levels annotated.
+Aggregates all `confidence` values into a histogram, each bucket indicating one of the 10 possible `confidence` levels annotated.
 Flattened here denotes the fact that all annotated entities are treated as a flat list - no per document analysis is performed.